-Some years ago, I read a book in which the author mentioned doing a study on Jesus and prayer.
+Some years ago, I read a book in which the author suggested doing a study on Jesus and prayer.
 I thought to myself, "I’ve never done that.
 If I am a follower of Christ, I should know what He says about prayer."
 So for the next five months, I read and reread the gospels to discover for myself the prayer life of Jesus and what He says about prayer.

 The following is the outline of what I learned.
 This is a Bible study on JESUS AND PRAYER taken from the books Matthew, Mark, Luke and John.